 There's evidence that temperatures outside this range cause health risks.
 Typical health concerns are around respiratory issues.

 The lowest comfortable temperature you set, the lower your bills will be.
-The exact cost that you will pay for your heating depends on the supplier tariff.
+The exact cost that you will pay for your heating depends on the tariff agreed with your energy supplier.
 If you're finding that your energy bills are still too high, you should compare energy prices.
 Ensuring you are on a cheap energy deal will save you more money than you think.

 The ideal room temperature is between 18°C and 21°C. It is important to have an ambient temperature.
 How you use your thermostat is equally important.
-When you come into your home and its colds, we all want to turn the heat up.
+When you come into your home and it's cold, we all want to turn the heat up.
 This is a flawed strategy and is very inefficient.

 Using a timer is the most efficient way to manage your heating.
 Modern systems will allow you to schedule the heating to come on before you come home from work.
 If you have a smart heating thermostat, it will learn your routines naturally and adjust.